porter-finance/v1-core/docs/interfaces/IBond.md

     <td>address </td>
     <td>owner</td>
         <td>
-    Ownership of the created Bond is transferred to this address by way of _transfeOwnership and tokens are minted to this address.
+    Ownership of the created Bond is transferred to this address by way of _transferOwnership and also the address that tokens are minted to.
 See `initialize` in `Bond`.    </td>
       </tr>
   <tr>
     <td>uint256 </td>